bfix/plumber/README.md

 `plumber` is a program originating from the [Plan9](https://p9f.org) operating system.
-It receives `plumb message`s from other programs, analyzes the data in the messages, and acts according to rules defined in a ruleset.
+It receives `plumb message`s from other programs, analyzes the data in the messages, and acts according to rules defined in a rules file.

 The rules for plumbing are loaded from a file at start-up.
-The format of the file is compatible with the Plan9 native format - with a different handling of regular expressions in `matches` clauses: All Plan9 regular expressions are supported, but this plumber also supports the RE2 syntax.
+The format of the file is compatible with the Plan9 native format - with a different handling of regular expressions in `matches` rules: All Plan9 regular expressions are supported, but this plumber also supports the RE2 syntax.

 ### Plumbing filesystem